Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202409/index.md

 **This page will be updated as we learn about problems with the system after the update and figure out workarounds for problems.
-Even though this time we had the opportunity to do more testing then during previous updates, it was not on the main system and the system was also not a full copy of LUMI.
+Even though this time we had the opportunity to do more testing then during previous updates, most testing was not on the main system and the system was also not a full copy of LUMI.
 Moreover, it turns out that there are always users who use the system in a different way than we expected and run into problems that we did not expect.**